March 8, 2023

 What are you writing?
 It’s time to get organized and plan your road map to writing the book.
 To accomplish my writing goal, I first make a folder on the computer, then back it up to the cloud.
 The backup is one of the most important steps.
 I lost a whole book once when I had not backed it up to a separate location.
 The black screen of computer death taught me everything should be saved in more than one place.

 Make an outline of the book with bullet points for each chapter.
-Sometimes I do this on cardboard or big pieces of paper so I can see the book layout.
-For me, using a different media than my computer helps my creative mind see things differently.
-I title my book and chapters at this time.
-This helps me keep organized and on track.
-The titles might change after I’m done writing the manuscript, but it gives me a working title.
+Sometimes I do this on cardboard or large pieces of paper so I can visualize the chapter layouts.
+For me, using a different format than my computer helps my creative mind see things differently.
+At this stage, I also title my book and chapters.
+This helps me stay organized and on track.
+The titles might change after I finish writing the manuscript, but it gives me a starting point.

 Get to Writing

-With the outline defined it is time to get to writing.
-Create a Word document for each chapter and place it in the folder that’s saved in the cloud.
-This will allow you to work on the individual chapter as you feel inspired.
-I might start in the middle or even the last chapter of the book.
-This also allows me to add chapters as they come to me during my dreams.
-It sounds crazy however some of my best chapters have come to me in dreams.
+For each chapter, place it in the folder that’s saved in the cloud.
+This will allow you to work on individual chapters as you feel inspired.
+I might start in the middle or even at the last chapter of the book.
+This approach also allows me to add chapters as they come to me during my dreams.
+It may sound crazy, but some of my best chapters have come to me in my sleep.

 To reach my full potential as a writer, I want to get my thoughts down as quickly as possible.
-I must employ strategies to ensure I don’t miss anything and capture thoughts as they come.
-I try to let my thoughts flow to the page without restriction.
-That being said, I want to keep in mind that a large percentage of everything I write gets cut out during editing, so I need to make sure I’m getting good-quality content.
+I must employ strategies to ensure I don’t miss anything and capture ideas as they arise.
+I try to let my thoughts flow onto the page without restriction.
+That being said, I also want to keep in mind that a large percentage of everything I write gets cut during editing, so I need to ensure I’m producing good-quality content.
 There will be plenty of time to edit later.
-The little red lines can be a distraction, this is a good time to turn spell check off and just let the words flow.
+The little red lines can be a distraction, so this is a good time to turn spell check off and just let the words flow.

-We will share tools to help speed up the writing process in another blog, but at this time you should have the structure needed to begin your work of art.
+We will share tools to help speed up the writing process in another blog, but for now, you should have the structure needed to begin your work of art.
 Find a place that inspires you and get started sharing your story or wisdom with others.
 Remember, the goals are there to guide you to completion.
-The outline and title can change up to the point you send it to print, so relax and get to writing.
+The outline and title can change up until the point you send it to print, so relax and start writing.